 4Housing in New Zealand

-Renting a place
+Renting

 City Room (in a shared house) 1-bedroom flat

-Living in a backpackers and a working hostel
+Living in a hostel

-A number of working holiday makers choose to live in youth hostels (backpackers).
-The (sometimes attractive) prices, the social life and the location are all criteria that can lead them to make this choice.
-What’s more, the price of accommodation can be considerably reduced when some youth hostels offer a free bed in exchange for a few hours’ work.
-Note that there may also be a few disadvantages (noise, little or no privacy, bad roommates, etc.).
+A number of working holiday makers choose to live in youth hostels (called “backpackers” in New Zealand).
+The (sometimes) cheaper prices, the social aspect and the central location are all criteria that make backpackers a popular choice.
+What’s more, the price of accommodation can be considerably reduced when some backpackers offer a free bed in exchange for a few hours’ work.

-For those who opt for this type of accommodation, a bed in a dormitory costs around $30-40 per night (or around $210-$280 per week).
-Some hostels also offer weekly rates if you stay for more than two weeks.
-In some regions looking for seasonal workers, there are what are known as working hostels, where you stay while you work (picking fruit, vegetables, etc.).
-A bed in a dormitory in this type of hostel generally costs between $120 and $250 a week.
-However, be careful with this type of hostel: you may have to commit to staying there for the duration of your job (even if better accommodation opportunities arise).
+In some regions looking for seasonal workers, you can stay in a working hostel, where the hostel helps you find a job (picking fruit, vegetables, etc.) and you stay at the hostel while you complete your contract.
+A bed in a dorm in a working hostel generally costs around $250 a week.
+However, be careful with working hostels: you may have to commit to staying there for the duration of your job (even if better opportunities arise).

 Sleeping in your car or your tent